Pectoralis major

 Action: all parts - adduction and medial (internal) rotation of the upper arm; clavicular part - flexion of the arm; sternocostal part - extension of the arm.

-Innervation: medial and lateral pectoral nerves - branches of the brachial plexus; innervation for the clavicular part arises from the spinal segments C5 and C6, while for the sternocostal part from the C7, C6 and T1.
+Innervation: medial pectoral nerve and lateral pectoral nerve - branches of the brachial plexus; innervation for the clavicular part arises from the spinal segments C5 and C6 of the spinal cord, while for the sternocostal part from the spinal segments C7, C6 and T1 of the spinal cord.

-Blood supply: branches of the thoracoacromial and internal thoracic arteries.
+Blood supply: branches of the thoracoacromial artery and internal thoracic artery.